tjvantoll/articles/biometric/article.md

 }
 ```

-Next, you’ll need to replace the two placeholder values in the configuration above with your own values.
-To get them, visit [Kinvey Console](https://console.kinvey.com/) for your app, and tap the three vertical dots in the top-left corner.
+Next, you need to replace the two placeholder values in the configuration above with your own values.
+To get them, visit [Kinvey Console](https://console.kinvey.com/) for your app, and tap the three vertical dots in the top-left corner (see image below).
 There you’ll see both the **App Key** and **App Secret** values you need.

 ![](config-values.png)

-When you’re done, you complete `app/package.json` file should look something like this.
+When you’re done, your complete `app/package.json` file should look something like this.

 ```
 {